-The purpose of the Audit Committee (the "Audit Committee") of the Board is to assist the Board in monitoring (1) the integrity of the annual, quarterly and other financial statements of the Company, (2) the independent auditor's qualifications and independence, (3) the performance of the Company's independent auditor and (4) the compliance by the Company with legal and regulatory requirements.
+The purpose of the Audit Committee (the "Audit Committee") of the Board is to assist the Board in monitoring (a) the integrity of the annual, quarterly and other financial statements of the Company, (b) the independent auditor's qualifications and independence, (c) the performance of the Company's internal audit function and independent auditor, respectively, and (d) the compliance by the Company with legal and regulatory requirements.
 The Audit Committee also shall review and approve all material or significant related-party transactions.

-The Audit Committee shall prepare the report required by the rules of the Securities and Exchange Commission ("Commission") to be included in the Company's annual proxy statement.
+The Audit Committee shall prepare the report required by the rules of the Securities and Exchange Commission ("SEC") to be included in the Company's annual proxy statement.

 The Audit Committee shall consist of no fewer than three members, absent a temporary vacancy.
-The Audit Committee shall meet the "Audit Committee Requirements" of The NASDAQ Stock Market, LLC and the independence and experience requirements of Section 10A(m)(3) of the Securities Exchange Act of 1934 ("Exchange Act") and the rules and regulations of the Commission.
+The composition of the Audit Committee shall meet the Audit Committee Requirements of the NYSE Listing Rules, as specified in NYSE Listing Rules 303A.06 and 303A.07, the independence and experience requirements of Section 10A(m)(3) and Rule 10A-3(b)(1) of the Securities Exchange Act of 1934 ("Exchange Act"), and the rules and regulations of the SEC.

-The members of the Audit Committee shall be appointed by the Board from its members.
+The members of the Audit Committee shall be appointed by the Board from its Directors.
 The Audit Committee members may be replaced at any time by the Board.
 There shall be a Chairman of the Audit Committee which shall also be appointed by the Board.
 The Chairman of the Audit Committee shall be a member of the Audit Committee and, if present, shall preside at each meeting of the Audit Committee.
-He shall advise and counsel with the executives of the Company, and shall perform such other duties as may from time to time be assigned to him by the Audit Committee or the Board of Directors.
+He or she shall advise and confer with the executives of the Company and shall perform such other duties as may from time to time be assigned to him or her by the Audit Committee or the Board.

 The Audit Committee shall meet as often as it determines, but not less frequently than quarterly.
-The Audit Committee shall meet as deemed necessary with management and the independent auditor, if possible in separate executive sessions.
+The Audit Committee shall meet as deemed necessary with management and the independent auditor, if possible, in separate executive sessions.
 The Audit Committee may request any officer or employee of the Company or the Company's outside counsel or independent auditor to attend a meeting of the Audit Committee or to meet with any members of, or consultants to, the Audit Committee.
 Minutes of the Meetings shall be recorded in Company's books.